WEBINAR VIDEO: Artists and Writers Respond to Domestic Violence

-Remember the Women Institute is presenting this webinar by Zoom as part of our She's Gone programming on domestic violence.
-Join us for a stellar lineup of artists and writers responding to domestic violence.
+Remember the Women Institute presented this Zoom webinar as part of our She's Gone programming on domestic violence.
+The webinar offered a stellar lineup of artists and writers responding to domestic violence.

-This Zoom webinar is a prequel to our symposium and exhibition of She’s Gone, which will take place when the situation allows.
+This Zoom webinar is a prequel to our symposium and exhibition of She’s Gone, which will take place when in-person gatherings are safe.

 Dr. Rochelle G. Saidel, Moderator, Remember the Women Institute’s Executive Director.